-The Corporation's combined net deficit decreased by \$133 million from one year ago - from a deficit of \$3.744 billion to a deficit of \$3.611 billion.
-The decrease in the combined net deficit is primarily the result of repayment of Corporation debt.
+The Corporation's combined net deficit decreased by \$183 million from one year ago - from a deficit of \$3.611 billion to a deficit of \$3.428 billion.
+The decrease in the combined net deficit is primarily the result of a reduction of bonds payable, resulting from the repayment of Corporation debt.